Alphina Ndlovana

 Alphina Anna "Gogo" Ndlovana (born 25 August 1957) is a South African politician who has represented the African National Congress (ANC) in the Gauteng Provincial Legislature since 2019.
 A teacher by training, she was formerly a local councilor in the City of Tshwane Metropolitan Municipality and, before that, a public servant in the Mpumalanga Department of Education.

 Early life and career

 Ndlovana was born on 25 August 1957 in Mamelodi.
 She became politically active through the anti-apartheid movement while a student at Vlakfontein High School.
-While teaching at Rethabile High School in Mamelodi, she became a co-founder of Mamelodi Teachers Union.
+While teaching at Rethabile High School in Mamelodi, she became co-founder of Mamelodi Teachers Union.
 In addition to her teaching certificate, she has a Bachelor's degree from the University of Pretoria and a Master's degree in educational management from the University of Johannesburg.

 After the end of apartheid in 1994, she was recruited to the Mpumalanga Department of Education, where she rose to a senior position as an education specialist.
 Mpumalanga Premier David Mabuza suspended her from the department in mid-1999 after an internal inquiry found that she was partly responsible for fraudulently inflating the province's matric results by 20%.